liusynevolab/CHYRON-insertion-entropy-calc/README.md

 681c5LT_0.newinfo.withlengths.sorted.txt contains all of the insertions from our lineage tracing dataset (Figure 5) above the cutoff abundance of 0.0139%.
 The other files are just there so that the code runs, and as a sanity check.
-Other than deleting the low-abundance insertions and combining all the files into 681c5LT_0.newinfo.withlengths.sorted.txt, these "withlengths.sorted.txt" files are just as they came off the CHYRON-NGS pipeline.
+Other than deleting the low-abundance insertions and ROOT sequence, and combining all the files into 681c5LT_0.newinfo.withlengths.sorted.txt, these "withlengths.sorted.txt" files are just as they came off the CHYRON-NGS pipeline.